Originally published by BoardRoom Magazine March/April 2018

 According to Club Benchmarking data, more than 60 percent of private clubs in the United States are currently underfunded for future capital expenditures.
 For many clubs, the gap exists because they lack accurate documentation of the scope, condition and life expectancy of their club’s physical assets.

 The alternative to this risky and inefficient DIY approach is an objective, third-party, professional capital reserve study (CRS) to inventory, assess and prioritize capital needs well into the future.
 A professional CRS provides the financial starting point for strategic planning and is a critical component of fulfilling a board’s fiduciary responsibility.

 Based on findings from our research and interaction with hundreds of club boards, we believe the need for professional capital reserve studies in the club industry is urgent.
-In direct response to that need, we recently expanded Club Benchmarking services to make professional capital reserve studies more widely available.
+In direct response to that need, we expanded Club Benchmarking services to make professional capital reserve studies more widely available.
 Led by the industry’s foremost CRS expert, Paul Mueller, our team of Club Benchmarking CRS specialists is on a mission to deliver studies that meet these goals:

 - Help boards meet their fiduciary duty to inventory and then protect, preserve and grow club assets